7. Semi-global Alignment#

 7.2.
 Principle#

-Here we cross breed the Needleman-Wunch and the Smith-Waterman algorithm, by initiating the dynamic programming matrix as for a local aligment, but using the same recursion as in the global alignment.
+Here we cross breed the Needleman-Wunsch and the Smith-Waterman algorithm, by initiating the dynamic programming matrix as for a local alignment, but using the same recursion as in the global alignment.

 7.3.
 Implementation#